- Symptoms of Prostate Enlargement

 In most cases, you can be discharged after 3-5 days of the surgery.
 You will be advised not to indulge in any physical exercise or lift heavy things.

-“You should also avoid travelling in buses and other public transport where there is a chance of getting pushed around.”
+“You should also avoid traveling in buses and other public transport where there is a chance of getting pushed around.”

 Gaurav discussed all the details of the surgery with his wife and together they scheduled the surgery.